Sydney Smith (pathologist): Cases

 according to Chris Paton in The Scotsman.
 In January 2008, the university agreed to return the remains, if the claimant could establish her relationship and the other relatives all agreed.

+Working in Egypt in 1924, Smith used pioneering techniques of forensic ballistics to identify the assassins of Lee Stack.

 In 1935, Smith was one of the forensic experts involved in the identification of the bodies of the victims of Buck Ruxton, using a novel technique of forensic anthropology to superimpose a photograph over the X-ray of a victim's skull.

 Also in 1935, while on holiday in Australia, he was called to give evidence in the infamous Shark Arm case.

 In 1937, Smith produced a profile of the Falkirk cat burglar, using a pair of shoes, predating the field of forensic podiatry.

 One obituary of Smith recounted an incident in which he was brought "three small bones thought to belong to an animal", and from these was able to determine that they belonged to "a woman aged between 23 and 25 who had died three months earlier.
 She had at least one pregnancy, walked with a limp and was killed by a home-made shotgun slug".